The Mindful Coach Method™

 – from The Future is Mindful conference

 Brett was co-creator of The Future is Mindful Conference in 2022 where Magdalena Nook presented a keynote on mindfulness and coaching.
 As a part of this course, you’ll have access to this recording and transcript.
+This presentation is not available elsewhere.

 Training a New Generation of Leaders for a New Vision of Business